BACK

 Conclusion

-Service animals can cause headaches for landlords.
-That’s why it’s of the utmost importance to know your rights and understand what you owe tenants with disabilities.
+Service animals can cause potential issues for landlords, but they are part of many tenants’ housing needs.
+That’s why it’s of the utmost importance to know your rights and understand what you owe tenants in need of service animals.
 You want to be as accommodating as possible within reason.
 Every landlord wants great relationships with tenants.

-However, don’t allow tenants to abuse your goodwill.
 Doing your research and consulting with lawyers can ensure you treat people fairly and protect your business.
-Service animals are wonderful, and you must let tenants with disabilities have them, but understanding the limits of what is required of you is key to your business.
+Service animals are wonderful, and you must let tenants with disabilities have them, but understanding what is required of you helps your business.

 Get all the latest articles and information via email: